GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         In this particular example the ``wiggly.py`` script is in the same directory as the ``wiggly.pdy`` project file.

+**PyQt5**
+    is used to specify that the application is a PyQt5 application.

+**PyQt4**
+    is used to specify that the application is a PyQt4 application.

 **Scan application package...**
     is clicked to specify the name of the directory containing the Python package that (in more typical cases) implements the majority of the